amitbend/amitbend.com/_drafts/2020-04-28-6 Free Options To Host Your Node.js App In 2020.md

 ---
 layout: post
-title: 6 Options To Host Your Node.js App In 2020
+title: 6 Options To Host Your Node.js App In 2022
-date: 2020-04-28T21:00:00.000+00:00
+date: 2022-08-01 21:00:00 +0000
 categories: Node.js
 seo:
-  name: Six Options To Host Your Node.js App In 2020
+  name: Six Options To Host Your Node.js App In 2022
   type: BlogPosting

 ---
-### 6 Free Ways To Host Your Node.js App In 2020
+### 6 Free Ways To Host Your Node.js App In 2022

 ![](/uploads/Free node.js hosting 2019.png)

+\[Updated August 2022\]

 So, you had a nice idea — you developed it, but now, you really don’t want to pay a monthly fee to a hosting provider.
 (And I totally understand you 😍) + corona crisis is just making you even cheaper.

-I've updated the info for 2020 and added new free providers!
+I've updated the info for 2022 and added new free providers!

 Don’t worry I’ve got your back!
-I listed here 6 of the best options with all the information you need — so let’s go started!
+I listed here 6 of the best options with all the information you need — so let’s start!

 ***